Louisiana’s No Pay, No Play Law: What Drivers Need to Know

-Louisiana’s “No Pay, No Play” law can have a major impact on your ability to recover compensation after a car accident—especially if you or the vehicle you were in were uninsured at the time of the crash.
-Understanding how this law works, who it applies to, and what exceptions may exist is critical for protecting your rights.
+Louisiana’s No Pay, No Play law can significantly affect your ability to recover compensation after a car accident.
+This is especially true if you or the vehicle you were traveling in carried no insurance at the time of the crash.
+Understanding how this law works, who it covers, and what exceptions exist is critical for protecting your rights.

 What Is Louisiana’s No Pay, No Play Law?

-Under Louisiana Revised Statute §32:866, uninsured drivers are restricted from recovering the first $100,000.00 of bodily injury damages and the first $100,000.00 of property damage after an accident — even if the other driver was completely at fault.
+Under Louisiana Revised Statute §32:866, uninsured drivers cannot recover the first $100,000.00 of bodily injury damages or the first $100,000.00 of property damage after an accident.
+This restriction applies even when the other driver caused the crash entirely.
+Louisiana created this law to encourage all drivers to carry valid auto insurance.
+In practice, however, it often creates serious challenges for injured victims who still deserve compensation.

 Exceptions to the No Pay, No Play Law